decentraland/documentation/content/contributor/runtime/modules/engine_api.md

     crdtState[componentId] = new Map()
   }

-  // If this entity has no state for this component, set it and be done: if (!crdtState[componentId][entityId]) {
+  // If this entity has no state for this component, add it and be done: if (!crdtState[componentId][entityId] && shouldCreate(entityId)) {
     crdtState[componentId][entityId] = entityComponentState
     return
   }

   // At this point, we have two competing states.
-The one we received is not necessarily the one
+The one we just received is not necessarily the
-  // that should be kept.
+  // one that should be kept.
 We need to decide. const existingEntityComponentState = crdtState[componentId][entityId]

   // Only if the rules of conflict resolution say so (more on this later), replace the state: